sanidhy-07/WildfirePredictor/README.md

 Future Plans:

 - Allow for saving of accurate models
-- Improve model accuracy with more data and features
+- Improve model accuracy with more data and variables
 - Build a Tkinter GUI for easier use